tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Week 4 - Github and Tool Setup/Week_4_Training_8_Wrapping_Up_Tool_Setup.md

 - **Use the Checklist**: The checklist provided will help ensure you are ready for Month 2.
 - **Ask Questions**: If you face issues, the Slack group is available for support and questions.

-## Preparing for Month 2
-- **Manual Testing Fundamentals**:
-  - Month 2 will focus on creating and executing test cases, understanding test coverage, and writing effective bug reports.
-  - The foundational skills from Month 1 will help you document and organize your work effectively.

 ## Key Deliverables for Month 1
 1. **All Tools Installed and Configured**:
    - VS Code, Postman, browser developer tools, NVDA, Axe, Lighthouse, Wave, and Jira.